valhuber/Tutorial-ApiLogicProject/Tutorial.md

 To run the Admin App, follow these steps:

-1. In the step above, you've already
+1. After completing the Create step, start the server as illustrated below:
-      * Used the pre-built Launch Configuration to start the server and
+      * Use the pre-built Launch Configuration to start the server and
-      * Started the browser to see your Admin App
+      * Start the browser to see your Admin App
 1. Navigate to `Customer`
       * Depending on your screen size, you may need to hit the "hamburger menu" (top left) to see the left menu
 2. Click the Customer row  to see Customer Details